rwb27/openflexure_microscope/README.md

 * Fork it, and make pull requests - again, documentation improvements are every bit as useful as revised OpenSCAD files.

 Things in need of attention are currently described in [issues](https://github.com/rwb27/openflexure_microscope/issues) so have a look there if you'd like to work on something but aren't sure what.

+## Compiling from source
+If you want to print the current development version, you can compile the STL from the OpenSCAD files - but please still consult the DocuBricks documentation for quantities and tips on print settings, etc.  You can use GNU Make to generate all the STL files (just run ``make all`` in the root directory of the repository).
+More instructions, including hints for Windows users, are available in [COMPILE.md](https://github.com/rwb27/openflexure_microscope/blob/master/COMPILE.md).